Configuring a wifi access point on ubuntu server with netplan

 #Ubuntu#Linux#Homelab

-Why would we need an access point on a server?
+Why put an access point on a server?

 Installing the required package